PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 This archive only hosts NotITG-compatible themes that do not already have a NotITG fork maintained by anyone else, with the exception being Simply ITG because idk how to contact the creator.
-So here's a list of themes that do have NotITG forks and are still currently maintained by other people:
+So here's a list of usable themes that do have NotITG forks and are still currently maintained by other people:

 [Simply Love - Oat vs. Rya's Fork](https://github.com/oatmealine/simply-love-oat-fork) \
 [GrooveNights for NotITG](https://github.com/Altracer42/GrooveNights_nitg) \